Wirt C. Rowland: Biography

 The Guardian Building opened in 1929.
-With the onset of the Great Depression, most of the employees of Smith Hinchman & Grylls were let go, including Rowland.
+With the onset of the Great Depression, most of the employees of Smith Hinchman & Grylls were laid off, including Rowland.
 In January 1931, he joined in a partnership with his long-time friend, Augustus (Gus) O'Dell.
 The firm secured a small number of important commissions, including the Victor Vaughan House dormitory at the University of Michigan, Maire Elementary School in Grosse Pointe, and the Mark Twain Branch Library in Detroit, supplemented with reconstruction necessitated by the widening of Woodward Avenue, and by insurance re-valuations of existing buildings.

 Beginning in 1935, Rowland was hired by Edwin S. George to design a Gothic cathedral, later known as Kirk in the Hills.
 The church was to have been constructed on land owned by George adjoining his suburban home in Bloomfield Hills, Michigan, however, the funds available were insufficient to proceed with construction.
 In 1946, George realized that by incorporating his existing suburban home into the church to house administrative activities, the cost of construction would be greatly reduced.
 Rowland approved of this revision, but died before he could redraw the plans.
 The firm of George D. Mason & Co. was hired in 1947 to draw new plans for the church and oversee construction and the church was completed in 1958.

 Rowland was a member of the Chandler Park Partnership, a group of nineteen architects and engineers that designed Parkside housing project (1935–1938) in Detroit.
 During World War II, Rowland was employed by the firm Giffels & Valet in their office at Naval Station Norfolk.
 Among the structures he designed during that period was the David Adams Memorial Chapel and Our Lady of Victory Chapel in the base chapel building.